Tigra: Powers and abilities

-Like all cats, the interconnective tissues of Tigra's skeleton are unusually resilient.
-On at least one occasion this allowed her to shift her bones to slip out of mechanical restraints that would have effectively held a normal human, though doing so was quite painful.
-This resiliency also contributes to many of her other super-powered abilities, such as her body's resistance to injury.

 Tigra possesses a mystical talisman that allows her to change her appearance from feline to human at will.
 She rarely uses it and only appears in her human form whenever circumstances require it.
 She regards her feline body as her natural form.

 She formerly possessed what was referred to as a "cat-soul" in addition to her "human soul".
 Though vaguely defined, her "two souls" were consistently depicted merely as a means to describe her conflicting human and feline instincts, and not as separate personalities or personas, and her "cat soul" was not the soul of any specific Cat Person from the past.
 Regardless of the definition of her "two souls", they were fully merged during Greer's second, more complete transformation into the legendary figure.

 Greer received a form of empathic ability when she became the Cat.
 She retains this ability as Tigra.
 With careful concentration, she can sense the emotions of others within her immediate proximity.
 She appears to prefer to achieve this same effect through her enhanced feline senses.

-Tigra is an experienced and formidable hand-to-hand combatant, with a unique fighting style that exploits her feline speed, agility, senses, and instincts.
+Tigra is an experienced hand-to-hand combatant with a fighting style that incorporates her feline speed, agility, senses, and instincts.
 She is a superhumanly adept athlete and gymnast.
 Like all Avengers of her generation, she has sparred and trained extensively with Steve Rogers, the original Captain America.

-She is also a capable leader and pilot, qualified to operate Avengers aircraft as well as interstellar spacecraft.
+She is an experienced leader and pilot, qualified to operate Avengers aircraft as well as interstellar spacecraft.

 While working undercover in human guise, Tigra attended the New York Police Academy to investigate the decade-old murder of her husband Bill Nelson.
 After bringing the murderers to justice, she completed her training under her Greer Grant Nelson identity.
 While she does not serve as an active-duty police officer, she retains legal authority under both her civilian and superpowered identities and unofficial ties to the police community.

 Tigra possesses mystical abilities that have largely gone unexplored.
 In addition to using her mystic talisman to change her appearance from feline to human and back, she has been shown magically summoning the Balkatar, the Cat People's designated emissary to the Earthly plane.
 When Doctor Strange abdicated his position as Sorcerer Supreme, the Eye of Agamotto created a vision showing the many mystic beings who were potentially worthy or capable of assuming the title.
 An image of Tigra was included in this vision.

 Other versions

-Spidey Super Stories

-An alternate universe variant of Tigra from Earth-57780 appears in "Spidey Super Stories".
+Many alternate universe versions of Tigra have appeared throughout the character's publication history.

-Marvel Adventures